 - A third degree (or severe) sprain happens when the ligament has ruptured completely.
 A complete rupture can cause complete instability of the joint.

-For mild injuries, often rest and time are all that is needed, though icing the joint could also be helpful in reducing swelling.
+For mild injuries, often rest and time are all that is needed, though icing and elevating the joint could also be helpful in reducing swelling.
 If the injury is particularly painful, or you’re unsure of the extent of the damage, it’s best to seek medical help.
 Severe sprains are best treated by a healthcare professional, and in some extreme cases may require surgical correction.

 How to Tell if a Sprain Warrants Medical Attention